Go Back Cricket Web > Archived Forums > Archived Forums > World Club Cricket

 however a bright point was that the bowling was very strong, inculding bowling Mumbai out for 63 and a number of times in the 120's

 I agree!!
-Mumbais 1 day squad isnt impressive at all.Div 2 here I come!!
+Mumbais 1 day squad isnt impressive at all.Div 2 here I come!!:)

 Sriram

-Sriram k is offline
+Sriram k said:

 I agree!!
-Mumbais 1 day squad isnt impressive at all.Div 2 here I come!!
+Mumbais 1 day squad isnt impressive at all.Div 2 here I come!!:)

 Sriram